eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 11 and now it is worth 411 hoard points.
-Your 'A Cloth of Shining' has 189 polish power left. `
+You polished 'A very prize like prize' by 62 and now it is worth 462 hoard points.
+Your 'A Cloth of Shining' has 138 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 26 and now it is worth 437 hoard points.
-Your 'A Cloth of Shining' has 163 polish power left. `
+You polished 'A very prize like prize' by 28 and now it is worth 490 hoard points.
+Your 'A Cloth of Shining' has 110 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 67 and now it is worth 504 hoard points.
-Your 'A Cloth of Shining' has 96 polish power left. `
+You polished 'A very prize like prize' by 17 and now it is worth 507 hoard points.
+Your 'A Cloth of Shining' has 93 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 32 and now it is worth 536 hoard points.
-Your 'A Cloth of Shining' has 64 polish power left. `
+You polished 'A very prize like prize' by 41 and now it is worth 548 hoard points.
+Your 'A Cloth of Shining' has 52 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 18 and now it is worth 554 hoard points.
-Your 'A Cloth of Shining' has 46 polish power left. `
+You polished 'A very prize like prize' by 26 and now it is worth 574 hoard points.
+Your 'A Cloth of Shining' has 26 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 17 and now it is worth 571 hoard points.
-Your 'A Cloth of Shining' has 29 polish power left. `
+You polished 'A very prize like prize' by 1 and now it is worth 575 hoard points.
+Your 'A Cloth of Shining' has 25 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 12 and now it is worth 583 hoard points.
-Your 'A Cloth of Shining' has 17 polish power left. `
+You polished 'A very prize like prize' by 5 and now it is worth 580 hoard points.
+Your 'A Cloth of Shining' has 20 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 591 hoard points.
-Your 'A Cloth of Shining' has 9 polish power left. `
+You polished 'A very prize like prize' by 2 and now it is worth 582 hoard points.
+Your 'A Cloth of Shining' has 18 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
+You polished 'A very prize like prize' by 2 and now it is worth 584 hoard points.
+Your 'A Cloth of Shining' has 16 polish power left. `

+`polish the_secret_of_the_maze_prize`

+> `Good work.
+You polished 'A very prize like prize' by 1 and now it is worth 585 hoard points.
+Your 'A Cloth of Shining' has 15 polish power left. `

+`polish the_secret_of_the_maze_prize`

+> `Good work.
+You polished 'A very prize like prize' by 1 and now it is worth 586 hoard points.
+Your 'A Cloth of Shining' has 14 polish power left. `

+`polish the_secret_of_the_maze_prize`

+> `Good work.
+You polished 'A very prize like prize' by 2 and now it is worth 588 hoard points.
+Your 'A Cloth of Shining' has 12 polish power left. `

+`polish the_secret_of_the_maze_prize`

+> `Good work.
+You polished 'A very prize like prize' by 2 and now it is worth 590 hoard points.
+Your 'A Cloth of Shining' has 10 polish power left. `

+`polish the_secret_of_the_maze_prize`

+> `Good work.
+You polished 'A very prize like prize' by 5 and now it is worth 595 hoard points.
+Your 'A Cloth of Shining' has 5 polish power left. `

+`polish the_secret_of_the_maze_prize`

-You polished 'A very prize like prize' by 9 and now it is worth 600 hoard points.
+> `Good work.
+You polished 'A very prize like prize' by 5 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left. `

 `polish the_secret_of_the_maze_prize`